CommissarSilver/DeepCodeProbe/README.md

-This repository contains the codes and artifacts for our paper, [DeepCodeProbe: Towards Understanding What Models Trained on Code Learn](https://arxiv.org/abs/2407.08890).

 `DeepCodeProbe` is a tool designed for probing small ML models trained on syntactic representations of code in order to provide interpretability on their syntax learning capbilities alongside the represeantions they learn.
 The tool is designed to be model agnostic and can be used with any model that uses AST/CFG as input.

 # Dependencies